rgdubs/read_sql/README.md

 # read_sql

 My SQL Reading Helper function for R

+I'll eventually turn this into a proper R package.`